 Music festivals are an exciting place to bond with your family, particularly if you have music-loving children and like to plan your vacations around your children’s interests.
 And, some of your favorite music festivals have worked to ensure that their youngest guests are cared for and having fun.
-Here are 5 that are particularly great for families.
+Here are five music festivals that are particularly great for families.
 Note that music festivals are typically in the summer and most haven’t announced their lineups for 2018 — but you can start making travel plans now.

 This venerable event, originally started by Jane’s Addiction lead singer Perry Farrell in 1995, is the grandaddy of American music fests, with a focus firmly on rock/indie acts.
 It’s one of the kid-friendliest around thanks to its Kidapalooza event, a fest-within-a-fest with its own stage that’s open from 11 a.m. to 7 p.m. daily.
 Kid-rock groups play all day long, or families can check out skateboarding demos, make their own music videos, visit the rock star photo booth, even get a rockin’ new hairdo.
 Lollapalooza does not allow camping, so plan to book a hotel for your visit.

 When and where: Buenos Aires, Argentina, March 16-18; Santiago, Chile, March 16-18; São Paulo, Brazil, March 23-25; Chicago, United States, August 2-5.

 The bands: Major hitmakers are the big draw here.
 The 2017 Chicago fest included Muse, the Killers, Chance the Rapper, and Arcade Fire, while the international 2018 fests boast Calvin Harris, The Smashing Pumpkins, Foster the People, Skrillex, and Jack White.

 Tickets: Range from $169-$180 for a one-day pass for adults; two children age 10 and under are free with each paying adult.